 Coffee in Loulé

 The main high street of Praça da República has a great variety of coffee shops and local boutiques.
 If you need a pick up following the market than anywhere a long this road is worthy of a coffee break and to people watch.
 Our two favourites in this part of town though, are Café Calcinha and Atelier dos Mimos.
+Although there are plenty of other coffee shops and pastelarias around if these are too busy.

 Café Calcinha dates to 1929 and is the oldest coffee shop in Loulé, it’s modelled on a Brazilian coffee shop of the same era.
 In 2017 it underwent a considerable restoration when the art-deco interior and Brazilian wood features were restored to their original glory.
 Sitting outside is a bronze statue of António Alexio, an early 20th century poet and former customer.
 The café itself is steeped in both local politics and history, originally a place for the rich local bureaucrats and businessmen to escape.
 Alexio’s poetry transcended class barriers and he was tolerated inside the café.
 The café would eventually allow the poor to enter, but would keep the class barrier by splitting the seating area in half!
 Only during the 1960s would women be allowed to enter.
 It might not serve our favourite coffee in Loulé, but its local history and atmosphere is second to none.
 Also of note, it’s also one of the few cafés open on a Sunday if you’re visiting on this day.